singhkpratham/geocompr/14-eco.md

 </div>

 The resulting tree consists of three internal nodes and four terminal nodes (Figure \@ref(fig:tree)).
-The first internal node at the top of the tree assigns all observations which are below 328.5 m to the left and all other observations to the right branch.
+The first internal node at the top of the tree assigns all observations which are below 328.5 to the left and all other observations to the right branch.
 The observations falling into the left branch have a mean NMDS score of -1.198.
 Overall, we can interpret the tree as follows: the higher the elevation, the higher the NMDS score becomes.
 Decision trees have a tendency to overfit, that is they mirror too closely the input data including its noise which in turn leads to bad predictive performances [Section \@ref(intro-cv); @james_introduction_2013].